satishlokkoju/deepview/docs/canvas/creation.rst

 Development
 ===========

-Assuming you have set up a development environment with Canvas and all its requirements installed (if not, see :doc:`contributing`), in the component directory install and build all npm dependencies:
+Assuming you have set up a development environment with Canvas and all its requirements installed (if not, see :doc:`/dev/contributing`), in the component directory install and build all npm dependencies:

 .. code-block:: bash